 Only use a washer fluid that meets Ford specification WSB-M8B16-A2.
-Do not use any special washer fluid such as windshield water repellant-type fluid or bug wash as this may cause a squeaking/chattering noise, streaking or smearing.
-Refer to Maintenance
+Do not use any special washer fluid such as windshield water repellent type fluid or bug wash.
+They may cause squeaking, chatter noise, streaking and smearing.
+Refer to the Maintenance product specifications and capacities section in this chapter.